michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0052.md

 - v: wish harm upon; invoke evil upon
 - adv: extremely
 ### Family
-damn: damnable, damnation, damnatory, damned, damnedly, damning, damningly, damns+;damnable: damnablest, damnably;damnation: damnations;damned: damnedest
+- damn: damnable, damnation, damnatory, damned, damnedly, damning, damningly, damns+
+- damnable: damnablest, damnably
+- damnation: damnations
+- damned: damnedest
 ### Examples
 - Which is what Gruden is saying all along about the Cardinals, record be damned.
 - “It’s not presidential when the president calls up the head of a damn air-conditioning company, but it’s so much fun for me.”